iqbaldiit/leetcode-problem-solution/README.md

 # Bicycle Racing Platform

 ## Biggest Challenges

-This section lists our the biggest technical challenges and their solutions.
+This section outlines the major technical challenges anticipated for the system and the proposed solutions to address them.

-1. Handling Concurrent user access in real time:
+### 1. Handling Concurrent User Access in Real Time

-    a.
-Challenges:
+**a.
+Challenges:**

-        i.
-As multiple races can be run simultaneously and infinite number of user both spectators and cyclists can be logged in, user concurrency is a biggest challenge and it should be 0 RTO. ii.
-Risk of API throttling, slow response times, and race data inconsistencies.
+* **i.** As multiple races can be run simultaneously, and an infinite number of users (both spectators and cyclists) can be logged in, user concurrency is a significant challenge requiring a Recovery Time Objective (RTO) of 0.

-    b.
-Solutions:
+* **ii.** Risk of API throttling, slow response times, and race data inconsistencies due to high concurrent load.

+**b.
+Solutions:**

-        i.
-Implement connection pooling and session management to optimize resource uses and rate limiting to prevent API abuse and backend performance. ii.
-Unique namespace for each race and partitioning based on particular races. iii.
-Use microservice architecture to isolate the service.
+* **i.** Implement connection pooling and session management to optimize resource utilization.
+Employ rate limiting strategies to prevent API abuse and maintain backend performance.
+* **ii.** Utilize unique namespaces for each race to isolate data.
+Implement data partitioning based on specific races to improve query performance and manage data scale.
+* **iii.** Adopt a microservice architecture to isolate different functionalities, enhancing scalability and resilience under high load.

-2. Real time tracking and latency
+### 2. Real-time Tracking and Latency

-    a.
-Challenges:
+**a.
+Challenges:**

-        i.
-While racing, track racer (GPS, lap time) data needs to be processed and updated in <1 second.
-If there is any delay, user experience will suffer. ii.
-Consider minimum battery drain on mobile devices because, the race might be run for long time and device battery time is very important.
+* **i.** Tracked racer data (GPS, lap time) needs to be processed and updated in under 1 second during a race.
+Any delay will negatively impact the user experience.

-    b.
-Solutions:
-        i.
-Use Device GPS to track racer positions and push data to the server.
-High throughput messaging ques to manage event process efficiently.
-Like AWS Kinesis data stream. ii.
-Use persistent connections and data synchronization using even driven communication for instant data updates like AWS AppSync. iii.
-Use SQLite database for temporary racing data so that if connectivity lost, data can be synced while connected. iv.
-Compress the data before transmit so that low connectivity can’t affect the transmission.
+* **ii.** Minimizing battery drain on mobile devices is crucial, as races can be lengthy, and device battery life is critical for racers.

+**b.
+Solutions:**

+* **i.** Leverage device GPS for tracking racer positions and immediately push data to the server.
+Implement high-throughput messaging queues, such as AWS Kinesis Data Streams, to efficiently manage event processing.
+* **ii.** Establish persistent connections and utilize event-driven communication for instant data updates, potentially using services like AWS AppSync for real-time data synchronization.
+* **iii.** Employ an SQLite database on the mobile devices for temporary storage of racing data.
+This allows for data synchronization when network connectivity is restored, mitigating data loss during temporary outages.
+* **iv.** Compress data before transmission to reduce bandwidth usage and minimize the impact of low network connectivity on data delivery.

-3. High availability and fault tolerance
+### 3. High Availability and Fault Tolerance

-    a.
-Challenges:
+**a.
+Challenges:**

-        i.
-The system should stay operational even if some components fail. ii.
-Avoid single point of failure in the architecture.
+* **i.** The system must remain operational even if individual components experience failures.
+* **ii.** The architecture should avoid any single point of failure to ensure continuous service availability.

-    b.
-Solutions:
-        i.
-Design multi region deployments to ensure uptime and 0 RTO. ii.
-Implement automatic failover mechanisms.
+**b.
+Solutions:**

+* **i.** Design for multi-region deployments to provide redundancy and ensure uptime, aiming for a 0 RTO in case of regional failures.
+* **ii.** Implement automatic failover mechanisms to seamlessly switch to healthy instances or regions in the event of a component failure.

-4. Security and Authentication
+### 4. Security and Authentication

-    a.
-Challenges:
+**a.
+Challenges:**

-        i.
-As lot of users will access concurrently, security and authentication is big challenges.
+* **i.** With a large number of concurrent users accessing the system, ensuring robust security and authentication is a significant challenge.

-    b.
-Solution:
-        i.
-Use token-based authentication.
-        ii.
-User Role based authorization like admin user, racer as user, spectator as user as the system requires. iii.
-Data can be encrypted at rest and in transit.
+**b.
+Solutions:**

+* **i.** Implement token-based authentication to securely verify user identities.
+* **ii.** Utilize role-based authorization to control access to different functionalities based on user roles, such as admin user, racer user, and spectator user.
+* **iii.** Encrypt sensitive data both at rest (stored in databases) and in transit (during network communication) to protect user information and system integrity.